 If you do not lodge a return for a particular year, the ATO may send a request to lodge.
 It is a good idea to notify them if you are not required to lodge a tax return.
-You can write to them or telephone on 13 28 61.
+H&R Block can help you do so, or alternatively you can telephone the ATO on 13 28 61.

 When are the deadlines and timing?